-Normally a 2:1 in the BA degree overall with a 2:1 in either Greek and Roman Civilization (or equivalent) or Philosophy.
+Normally a 2:1 in the BA degree overall with (in the case of Joint Honours degrees) a 2:1 in either Greek and Roman Civilization (or equivalent) or Philosophy.
 Applications from candidates with a very high level of achievement in other relevant subjects may also be considered.
 Applicants must have a recognised primary degree which is considered equivalent to Irish university primary degree level.

 For international students whose first language is not English, an English language exam certificate showing IELTS 6.5 (or equivalent) is required.
 Minimum English language requirements: please visit Maynooth University International Office website for information about English language tests accepted and required scores.
 The requirements specified are applicable for both EU and non-EU applicants.